 As I said before, elk steak can be a real stunner on its own.
 But once you put this blue cheese butter on top, your taste buds will be singing.
 Don't have any wild game steak?
 No worries.
 You can slap this butter on a ribeye or beef tenderloin for and enjoy it just the same.
 You can make this recipe to enjoy all for yourself or use it as a centerpiece for a special meal enjoyed with friends and family.
 Either way, you're going to be coming back to this recipe over and over again!

-Elk Sirloin Steak with Blue Cheese Compound Butter
+Elk Steak with Blue Cheese Compound Butter

 Ingredients